sindresorhus/emoj/readme.md

   Options
-    --copy -c       Copy the first emoji to the clipboard --skin-tone -s  Set and persist the default emoji skin tone (0 to 5)
+    --copy -c       Copy the first emoji to the clipboard --skin-tone -s  Set and persist the default emoji skin tone (0 to 5) --limit -l      Maximum number of emojis to display (default: 7)

   Run it without arguments to enter the live search Use the up/down keys during live search to change the skin tone